Soccer on CBS Sports: CBS Sports Golazo Network

 The CBS Sports Golazo Network is a streaming video sports channel operated by the CBS Sports and Paramount Streaming divisions of Paramount focused on soccer.
 The channel is available on the CBS Sports app, Pluto TV and Paramount+ along with Amazon's Freevee and Roku's Roku Channel.
 Featured programming includes three live studio shows, Morning Footy talk show on weekdays usually at 8AM ET, Box 2 Box news show on weekdays usually at 1PM ET, and the comprehensive highlights show Scoreline daily usually at 5pm ET with updated highlights (from MLS, NWSL, USL, CONCACAF and CONMEBOL competitions) throughout the evening as needed.
-CBS Sports Golazo Network also offers second-screen "tactical cam" or "isolation cam" (on a star player) coverage of major matches airing on CBS and select live matches from UEFA club competitions, MASL, Serie A, NWSL, USL, EFL, Scottish Professional Football League and Argentine Primera División.
+CBS Sports Golazo Network also offers second-screen "tactical cam" or "isolation cam" (on a star player) coverage of major matches airing on CBS and select live matches from UEFA club competitions, Serie A, NWSL, USL, EFL, SPFL and the Argentine Primera División, alongside indoor formats such as MASL and Baller League USA.